MaxS185/Awesome-Chocolat-EDA-Visualization/README.md

 ### Exploratory Data Analysis (EDA)
 ### Introduction
-This analysis represents the culmination of the Chandoo Data Analysis Master Class.
+This analysis represents the culmination of the Data Analysis Master Class.
 The objective was to develop DAX measures and functions, along with a time intelligence table, to effectively showcase key performance indicators (KPIs) and metrics.
 The goal was to provide a comprehensive understanding of the sales data, highlighting critical insights and trends.
 As part of this analysis, a switcher for metrics was developed in the timeline visualization, allowing for dynamic and interactive exploration of different metrics over time.
 Additionally, a tooltip was created to provide detailed information on data points, enhancing the overall user experience and making the analysis more insightful and actionable.